guyc/FOML/README.md

 What is FOML?
 -------------

 Format Objects Markup Language is a concise language for PDF document layout.
 FOML provides a clean mechanism for generating [XLS-FO](http://www.w3.org/TR/xsl/).
 [Apache FOP](http://xmlgraphics.apache.org/fop/index.html) is then used to render the XLS-FO file to a PDF document.

-FOML is a unabashed rip-off of HAML.
-[More details here.](http://guy.clearwater.com.au/blog/2012/05/19/a-practical-pdf-generator/)
+FOML gives you a concise and powerful way to generate PDF reports, and isolates the layout from your application logic.

+The good parts of FOML were stolen from HAML.
+See the original [blog post about FOML](http://guy.clearwater.com.au/blog/2012/05/19/a-practical-pdf-generator/) for more background.

 Installation
 ------------